 Refreshing the Information Displayed

-To manually refresh parameters without waiting for an automatic polling cycle, right-click the EMC XtremIO system icon > Refresh Parameters.
+To manually refresh parameters without waiting for an automatic polling cycle, right-click the HP 3PAR storage system icon > KM Commands > Refresh Parameters.

 Triggering a KM Discovery

 HP 3PAR KM for PATROL automatically executes a discovery every hour of all objects for the monitored system.
 This enables discovering and then monitoring any new object added or removed.

 You can also force a discovery manually by right-clicking on the KM main icon > KM Commands > Trigger a KM Discovery.

 The Status of the Ethernet, FC, and SAS ports are constantly monitored by HP 3PAR KM for PATROL and an alert is raised each time their status is degraded or failed.